-The TAS5036A clock and serial data interface contains an input serial data slave and the clock master/ slave interface.

-The serial data slave interface receives information from a digital source such as a DSP, S/PDIF receiver, analog-to-digital converter (ADC), digital audio processor (DAP) such as the TAS3103, or other serial bus master at sample rates of for sample rates of 32 kHz, 44.1 kHz, 48 kHz, 88.2 kHz, 96 kHz,176.4 kHz, and 192 kHz.
-The serial data interface has three serial data inputs that can accept up to six channels of data.
+The TAS5036B clock and serial data interface contain an input serial data slave and the clock master/ slave interface.
+The serial data slave interface receives information from a digital source such as a DSP, S/PDIF receiver, analog-to-digital converter (ADC), digital audio processor (DAP), or other serial bus master.
+The serial data interface has three serial data inputs that can accept up to six channels of data at data sample rates of 32 kHz, 44.1 kHz, 48 kHz, 88.2 kHz, 96 kHz, 176.4 kHz, and 192 kHz.
 The serial data interfaces support left justified and right justified for 16-, 20-, and 24-bits.
-In addition, the serial data interfaces support the DSP protocol for 16 bits and the I2S protocal for 24 bits.
-The received data is data passed to the TAS5036A signal-processing unit.
+In addition, the serial data interface supports the DSP protocol for 16 bits and the I2S protocol for 24 bits.

-The TAS5036A can function as a receiver or a generator for the MCLK_IN (master clock), SCLK (shift clock), and LRCLK (left/right clock) signals that control the flow of data on the three serial data interfaces.
-The TAS5036A is a clock master when it generates these clocks and is a clock slave when it receives these clocks.
+The TAS5036B can function as a receiver or a generator for the MCLK_IN (master clock), SCLK (shift clock), and LRCLK (left/right clock) signals that control the flow of data on the three serial data interfaces.
+The TAS5036B is a clock master when it generates these clocks and is a clock slave when it receives these clocks.

-The TAS5036A is a synchronous design that relies upon master clock to provide a reference clock for all of the device operations.
+The TAS5036B is a synchronous design that relies upon the master clock to provide a reference clock for all of the device operations and communication via the I2C.
 When operating as a slave, this reference clock is MCLK_IN.
-When operating as a master, the reference clock is either TTL clock input to XTAL_IN or a crystal attached across XTAL_IN and XTAL_OUT.
+When operating as a master, the reference clock is either a TTL clock input to XTAL_IN or a crystal attached across XTAL_IN and XTAL_OUT.